 At least 12 hours of advanced (3***/4***) level credit must be taken at UNT (in-residence) in order to fulfill the ANTH Major.
 Pending the fulfillment of the Major residency requirement, a student is able to request the department's consideration in substituting credit for courses taken at another institution.
 In order to request consideration, a student must submit a Credit Substitution Request form to the Undergraduate Advisor, Professor Melissa Nelson, PRIOR to enrolling at another institution.

 The Department of Anthropology at the University of North Texas is committed to guiding our students in making the most out of their Anthropology Major.
 The department offers various academic certificates that serve to highlight a specialized focus in your coursework.
 These include customizing your elective options towards issues in Social Justice Studies, Urban Studies, and Applied Anthropology.
 Students interested in pursuing acceptance into our Master's Degree Program in Applied Anthropology should consider tailoring their coursework towards the latter.
-Please make an appointment with undergraduate advisor, Professor Melissa Nelson, to discuss course options that focus on your interests, particularly if they center on environmental or medical/health related topics.
+Please make an appointment with our undergraduate faculty advisor, Professor Nelson, to discuss course options that focus on your interests.
 Junior and Senior majors are also encouraged to reach out to learn about credit opportunities for deeper engagement such as avenues for undergraduate research, internship experiences, and directed study courses.

 Foreign Language Requirement